lingduoduo/Redis/README.md

 Reason: Only one Sentinel node can perform the failover.

-Election: All nodes want to become the leader by sending the sentinel is-master-down-by-addr command.
+1. Election: All nodes want to become the leader by sending the sentinel is-master-down-by-addr command.

-Each Sentinel node that detects the master is down sends a command to other Sentinel nodes asking to be elected as leader.
+2. Each Sentinel node that detects the master is down sends a command to other Sentinel nodes asking to be elected as leader.

-A Sentinel node that receives the command will agree to it if it hasn't already agreed to another node's command; otherwise it will reject it.
+3. A Sentinel node that receives the command will agree to it if it hasn't already agreed to another node's command; otherwise it will reject it.

-If a Sentinel node finds that it has received more than half the votes in the Sentinel cluster and that this number exceeds the quorum, it will become the leader.
+4. If a Sentinel node finds that it has received more than half the votes in the Sentinel cluster and that this number exceeds the quorum, it will become the leader.

-If the process need multiple Sentinel node to be the leader, it'll wait for a while to vote again.
+5. If the process need multiple Sentinel node to be the leader, it'll wait for a while to vote again.

+### Failover (completed by the Sentinel leader node)
+1. Select a “suitable” slave node to become the new master node.

+2. Execute the slaveof no one command on that selected slave node to promote it to master.

+3. Send commands to the remaining slave nodes to make them replicate from the new master.
+This process relates to the replication rules and the parallel-syncs parameter.

+4. Reconfigure the old master node as a slave and keep monitoring it.
+When it comes back online, command it to replicate from the new master.
+And also based on slave-priority, offset, runId.